LKbrilliant/lkbrilliant.github.io/_posts/2017-09-25-Ball_Balancing_Bot.md

 </video>

 ## Source Files
-You can find the source code of this project on my github repository: [Ball-Balancing-Bot](https://github.com/LKbrilliant/Ball-Balancing-Bot)
+You can find the source code of this project on my GitHub repository: [Ball-Balancing-Bot](https://github.com/LKbrilliant/Ball-Balancing-Bot)